Noel Devine

-Noel Devine (born February 16, 1988) is an American former football running back.
-He is currently an offensive analyst and assistant running backs coach for the West Virginia Mountaineers.
-He played college football for the Mountaineers and holds the record for career-all purpose yardage (5,761 yards).
+Noel Devine (born February 16, 1988) is an American former football player.
+A running back, he played college football for the West Virginia Mountaineers and holds the record for career-all purpose yardage (5,761 yards).
+He is currently an offensive analyst and assistant running backs coach for the Mountaineers.

 Devine was signed by the Philadelphia Eagles of the National Football League (NFL) as an undrafted free agent in 2011, but was released four days later after departing the team due to personal matters.
 Devine spent several years playing in the Canadian Football League (CFL) and helped guide the West Virginia Roughriders of the American Arena League (AAL) to the 2019 championship.

 Devine currently owns and operates DevineSpeed, LLC, a speed training business where he trains young athletes at all levels.
 Devine, the highest rated recruit in Mountaineer football history, was inducted into the West Virginia University (WVU) Sports Hall of Fame on October 30, 2021.

+Devine was indicted on September 18, 2026 by the Monongalia County (WV) Grand Jury for strangulation, domestic battery, unlawful restraint and stalking.